dtcenter/MET/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Fix something that's not working
 title: ''
 labels: 'type: bug'
 assignees: ''

 ---

-Replace *italics* below with details for this issue.
+*Replace italics below with details for this issue.*

 ## Description ##
 *Provide a clear and concise description of the bug here.*